Warniłęg

-Until the First Partition of Poland in 1772 the area was part of the Kingdom of Poland, 1772–1871 Prussia, 1871–1945 Germany, and after World War II it was reintegrated with Poland.
+Until the First Partition of Poland in 1772 the area was part of the Kingdom of Poland, in 1772–1871 it was in Prussia, and in 1871–1945 belonged to Germany.
+After World War II it was reintegrated with Poland.
 During the war the Germans established and operated a forced labour camp for prisoners of war of various nationalities in the village.

-The village has a population of 240.